columk1/headshot-generator/README.md

 - ⏱️ **Fast Turnaround**: Receive your AI-generated headshots within minutes, saving time compared to traditional photoshoots.

-- 🛡️ **Privacy and Security**: Headshot AI prioritizes user privacy, ensuring that your data is handled with the utmost care.
+- 🛡️ **Privacy and Security**: BizPortraits prioritizes user privacy, ensuring that your data is handled with the utmost care.

 ## User Flows